wso2/docs-is/en/identity-server/next/docs/guides/authentication/add-application-native-login.md

 When the `response_mode` is set to `direct` as shown above, all subsequent requests after the initial request to the `/authorize` endpoint will be directed to the `/authn` endpoint.

+!!! note
+	App-native authentication uses the authentication API which is an open API that does not require any form of authentication.
+Learn about this API and the methods you can implement in the [application-native authentication]({{base_path}}/references/app-native-authentication/) documentation.

-## Handle SSO with API-based authentication
+## Handle SSO with app-native authentication
-With API-based authentication there are two ways that Single Sign-On (SSO) can be handled for user sessions.
+With app-native authentication there are two ways that Single Sign-On (SSO) can be handled for user sessions.

 ### Cookie based SSO

-API-based authentication, similar to the OAuth authorization code flow, sets an SSO cookie (commonAuthId).
+App-native authentication, just as the OAuth authorization code flow, sets an SSO cookie (commonAuthId).
 If the cookie is preserved, any subsequent authorization request that occurs with this cookie will automatically perform SSO.

 ### SessionId based SSO